Costa's Hummingbird

 Colors

-Males feature a brilliant iridescent purple crown and throat with long 'mustache' flares; females are metallic green above with white underparts.
+Males have a brilliant iridescent violet-purple crown and gorget (throat) that extends into long 'mustache' flares; females have grayish-green backs and white underparts.

 Key Features